 This article contains Top 49 Oracle Interview questions and answers: Basics, Oracle SQL asked in various interviews.
 I hope it should help in interviews

-1) What is a table Cluster?
+Question 1.
+What is a table Cluster?

-2) What is exists usage in sql
+Question 2.
+What is exists usage in SQL?

 Answer: SAVE POINTS are used to divide a transaction into smaller parts.
 It enables rolling back part of a transaction.
-Maximum of five save points are allowed.
-Whenever we encounter error we can rollback from the point where we set our SAVEPOINT.
-This is useful for multistage transaction and conditional transaction where commit and rollback depend on certain condition.
+A maximum of five save points are allowed.
+Whenever we encounter an error we can roll back from the point where we set our SAVEPOINT.
+This is useful for multistage transactions and conditional transactions where commit and rollback depend on certain conditions.

-Answer: we can find using sysdate function
+Answer: we can find using the sysdate function

-7) How do you find MONTH and YEAR from a date in Oracle?
+Question 7.
+How do you find MONTH and YEAR from a date in Oracle?

-8) What is an Oracle view?
+Question 8.
+What is an Oracle view?

 1. View the data without storing the data into the object.